Rumpunzel/rpg-thingy/character.md

 When you test a skill, you may invoke one of your Traits, if the Trait is relevant to your current task, and it would sense for it to help you.
 For example, if you try to hit someone with your sword, and you have a Trait named `Legendary Blademaster`, naturally, you may invoke it.

-When you invoke a Trait, you may use the dice modifier for the {{ site.attribute }} you are testing with.
+When you invoke a Trait, you may use the dice modifier for the Attribute you are testing with.

-If the Trait you invoke has a rating of **2,** you may use an additional dice modifier of different {{ site.attribute }} on that roll as well.
+If the Trait you invoke has a rating of **2,** you may use an additional dice modifier of different Attribute on that roll as well.
 You choose which of the two other dice modifiers you want to use.

-If the Trait you invoke has a rating of **3,** you may use all dice modifiers of all {{ site.attribute }}s on that roll.
+If the Trait you invoke has a rating of **3,** you may use all dice modifiers of all Attributes on that roll.
 This is incredibly powerful.

 You may only invoke a single of your Traits per test.
 If you have multiple Traits which might fit, you have to choose only one of them.